Manjaro-Pek/pacli/README.md

 ## Hidden Options

 There are some hidden Options available without documentation:
+- m: use different menu
 - 100: Shows system information
 - 111: Let's you manage .pacnew files
-- 120: Shows pacman history
 - 220: Let's you install directly from git repository